Close

 Why Are Animals Important to Pasture?

-You’ve probably seen it before: A dense thicket of brush just beyond the edge of the highway.
+You’ve probably seen it before: a dense thicket of brush just beyond the edge of the highway.
 That is what happens when animals don’t trim and graze land.
 In many cities across the country, animals like sheep and goats are being used to manage that kind of land.

 Why?